-The programme places students in an excellent position to apply for post graduate taught programmes in the social sciences but specifically criminology or associated disciplines and post graduate research programmes such as MRes, M.Phil/Ph.D.
+The programme places students in an excellent position to apply for post graduate taught programmes in the social sciences but specifically criminology or psychology and post graduate research programmes such as MRes in Criminology or Psychology, M.Phil/Ph.D.
 Additionally the skills, knowledge and values that the students will gain, when successful, during the programme will enable them to be in a positive position if they wish to apply for further study in fields such as civil service, education, social work and health careers.